gmrandazzo/DynMetId/README.md

 To know more in details how the licens work please read the file "LICENSE" or go to "http://www.gnu.org/licenses/gpl-3.0.en.html"

-MySQLDynMetId is currently property of Giuseppe Marco Randazzo which is also the current package maintainer.
+DynMetId is currently property of Giuseppe Marco Randazzo which is also the current package maintainer.

 Dependencies
 ============

-The required dependencies to use MySQLDynMetId are:
+The required dependencies to use DynMetId are:
 - mysql (mariadb, mysql)
 - cpp compiler (gcc or clang for osx)
 - cmake